-New Tax Law Allows Payment of K-12 Tuition from 529 Plans
+New Tax Law Allows Payment of K-12 Tuition from 529 Plans and Rollovers to ABLE Accounts

 The tax reform legislation signed into law December 22, 2017, brings several important enhancements to 529 college savings plans, including the Utah Educational Savings Plan (UESP).